Find Comprehensive Solutions to your Common Queries

 Some times their could be fixes specific to a browser or their could be very minor feature additions.
 So in such cases not all browsers gets JA updates immediately.
 But after a month or two, it would get updated along with new additions.
 Their could be one more reason where their was major refactoring in code which could have some negative impacts.
 In such cases also updates are first published to one browser for testing.

 Chrome extension is updated on phased basis to avoid any breaking changes impacting all users.
 So it is pushed to a specific percentage of users and slowly pushed to other users over a time period.
 Hence you can either wait till it happens automatically or just go to "chrome://extensions" page and click update to immediately update your extension.

 You can request for any new features by raising a ticket in GitHub with detailed description.
 Depending on available bandwidth, we would prioritize.
 If you are badly in need of a feature and if you are willing to make a one-time contribution for it, then after raising the ticket, you can contact the developer through mail.
 We can discuss further on it.

 As of now, Jira Assistant works better with Chrome, Firefox, Edge and Opera.
-But few users use it with other browsers ignoring some minimal issues / work arounds.
+But few users use it with other browsers with minimal issues/work arounds.
 With Vivaldi it is known to work well, but is not officially supported at this point.
 Additionally this can also be installed as an App within Jira cloud and let all your employee's use it.